annotation/stam/extensions/stam-webannotations/README.md

 This allows us to use much of the web annotation vocabulary from STAM without any complicated mappings.
 We will refer to this as the w3anno set in this documentation, simply to avoid having to mention the full URI every time.
+The full mechanism that enables this behaviour is explained in the section on referencing external resources and using JSON-LD contexts.

 Let's illustrate this with an example.
 Consider the following STAM Annotation in STAM JSON (partial excerpt) in which we express an annotation